wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/transforming-message-content.md

         -  <> : represents primitive field values
         -  A : represents XML attribute value

-11. Do the mapping by dragging arrows from field values in the input box to the relevant field values in the output box.
+11. Now there are 2 options to do the mapping; Using the AI Data mapper to perform the mapping automatically or you can draw the mappings manually.
 The final mapping is as follows:
     ![](../../assets/img/tutorials/119132196/119132199.png)
+1. For automatic option, click on the **Apply** button in the AI Mapping generation bar.
+You can also change the mapping manually afterwards.

+2. For manual option, do the mapping by dragging arrows from field values in the input box to the relevant field values in the output box.

 12. Save and close the configuration.
 13. Go back to the **Design View** of the API Resource and select the **Data Mapper** mediator and edit the following in the **Properties** tab:
     <table>